|

 Eugene

-Ng is an Assistant Professor of Computer Science and Electrical &
+Ng is a Professor of Computer Science and Electrical &

 Computer Engineering at Rice University.
-He is a recipient of a
+He is an IEEE Fellow, an Alfred

 National Science Foundation